1. Custom Bean Initialization

 When a bean requires custom initialization logic that cannot be easily

-handled by default annotations like @Component
+handled by default annotations like @Component,

-to explicitly define
+you use @Bean to explicitly define

 it.
 This allows you to set up the bean with specific configurations or